Back to overview

 Online Marketing Manager - Content & SEO

-Sarah works as Online Marketing Manager - Content & SEO at epoq and is responsible for the content area.
-Her field of activity ranges from content planning and conception to analysis and optimisation of the various content formats, taking into account important SEO aspects.
+Sarah works as Online Marketing Manager – Content & SEO at Epoq and is responsible for the content area.
+Her responsibilities range from content planning and conception to analysis and optimization of various content formats, taking important SEO aspects into account.